briney/autoimmune/experiments/CR9114/PROGRAM.md

 1. Start from the mature structure (`structures/cr9114_mature_h1.pdb`).
    The mature genotype is all-1s — every position has the somatic residue.
-   In the PDB, the H1 (a trimer) is chains A, B, and C. The CR9114 heavy chain is chain D, and the CR9114 light chain is chain E.
+   In the PDB, the antigen (a trimer) is chains A, B, and C. The CR9114 heavy chain is chain D, and the CR9114 light chain is chain E.
 2. Identify which bits are `0` — those positions revert to germline.
 3. For each `0`-bit at position k, construct a mutation string: